Seamus Heaney: 1957–1969

 Heaney studied English Language and Literature at Queen's University Belfast starting in 1957.
 While there, he found a copy of Ted Hughes's Lupercal, which spurred him to write poetry.
 "Suddenly, the matter of contemporary poetry was the material of my own life," he said.
 He graduated in 1961 with a First Class Honours degree.

 Heaney studied for a teacher certification at St Joseph's Teacher Training College in Belfast (now merged with St Mary's, University College), and began teaching at St Thomas' Secondary Intermediate School in Ballymurphy, Belfast.
 The headmaster of this school was the writer Michael McLaverty from County Monaghan, who introduced Heaney to the poetry of Patrick Kavanagh.
 With McLaverty's mentorship, Heaney first started to publish poetry in 1962.
 Sophia Hillan describes how McLaverty was like a foster father to the younger Belfast poet.
 In the introduction to McLaverty's Collected Works, Heaney summarised the poet's contribution and influence: "His voice was modestly pitched, he never sought the limelight, yet for all that, his place in our literature is secure."
 Heaney's poem "Fosterage", in the sequence "Singing School", from North (1975), is dedicated to him.

 In 1963 Heaney began lecturing at St Joseph's, and joined the Belfast Group, a poets' workshop organized by Philip Hobsbaum, then an English lecturer at Queen's University.
 Through this, Heaney met other Belfast poets, including Derek Mahon and Michael Longley.

-Heaney met Marie Devlin, a native of Ardboe, County Tyrone, while at St Joseph's in 1962; they married in August 1965.
+Heaney met Marie Devlin, a native of Ardboe, County Tyrone, while at St Joseph's in 1962; they married in August 1965 and would go on to have three children.
 A school teacher and writer, Devlin published Over Nine Waves (1994), a collection of traditional Irish myths and legends.
 Heaney's first book, Eleven Poems, was published in November 1965 for the Queen's University Festival.
-In 1966, their first son, Michael, was born.
+In 1966 their first son, Michael, was born.
+Heaney earned a living at the time by writing for The Irish Times, often on the subject of radio.
 A second son, Christopher, was born in 1968.

-Heaney's first major volume, Death of a Naturalist, was published in 1966 by Faber and Faber.
+Heaney initially sought publication with Dolmen Press in Dublin for his first volume of work.
+While waiting to hear back, he was signed with Faber and Faber and published Death of a Naturalist in 1966, and Faber remained his publisher for the rest of his life.
 This collection was met with much critical acclaim and won several awards, including the Gregory Award for Young Writers and the Geoffrey Faber Prize.
 The same year, he was appointed as a lecturer in Modern English Literature at Queen's University Belfast.
 In 1968, Heaney and Michael Longley undertook a reading tour called Room to Rhyme, which increased awareness of the poet's work.
-The following year, he published his second major volume, Door into the Dark.
+The following year, Heaney published his second major volume, Door into the Dark.